 The Security Department is located in the lower level of Tidwell Faculty Building, and the emergency telephone number is (615) 642-3523.
 An alternate emergency phone number for Security is (615) 248-1296.
 The Director of Security's Office is located on the second floor of the Bud Robinson building in room 212.
-The Security Department is composed of a Director and eight full-time staff officers.
+The Security Department is composed of a Director, nine full-time staff officers, and 2 student officers.
 Full time administrative and staff security officers are certified and registered with the State of Tennessee, Department of Commerce and Insurance, Division of Regulatory Boards, Private Protective Services Division, as armed security officers.
+Student officers are also certified with the State of Tennessee as unarmed security officers.
 The training curriculum is set forth by the Tennessee Regulatory Board, and security personnel receive their authority to arrest from Tennessee Code Annotated 40-7-109.
 The Security Department operates on a twenty-four-hour seven-day-a-week schedule.